vEnhance/1802/src/surfcross.typ

 - For the sphere, the normal vector should point straight away from the center of the sphere, and indeed $sin(phi) dot bf(r)(phi, theta)$ is a multiple of the direction.

-Again, for surface area you actually only need the fourth column, but (1) I think the third column is actually easier to remember than the fourth column, and (2) by @ch-flux you will need the third column anyway.
+Again, for surface area you actually only need the fourth column.
+But
+- I think the third column is actually easier to remember than the fourth column, because of the geometric interpretation above;
+- by @ch-flux you will need the third column anyway.

-The first and second rows of @table-surfcross-1 above are quite versatile, whereas the third and fourth rows are really for specific specialized situations.
-So in these notes I'll call these "magic" formulas because they save us so much work.
+The first and second rows of @table-surfcross-1 above are quite versatile, so in these notes I'll call them "magic" formulas because they save us so much work.
+In contrast, the other rows are for more specialized situations.

 == [TEXT] @table-surfcross-1 row 1: For a surface of the form $z = f(x,y)$